laforge49/asynchronous-entities/README.md

 On completion of the top-level request, a :POP-REQUEST-PORT message is sent to each of the acquired entities and the acquired entities can resume processing from their public port.

-Reversing the changes made to a child entity in a federated request is as easy as sending an :ABORT-REQUEST.
+Reversing the changes made to a child entity in a federated request is as easy as sending an :ABORT request.
 The request must include a :saved-entity-map parameter set to the response from an eariler :PUSH-REQUEST-PORT message.

 Entries in the persistent map of an entity may have the following entry keys and values: